106: Calorie-free oil

 So it's very low in calories.
 So this makes it to like 0.8 calories, but it's not one.

-Oh, no, it has to be like 0.4, right?
+Oh, no, you have to be like 0.4, right?
 So it's not yet half, and it's not yet.
-Right.

 Yes, that is definitely part of the answer.
 The US FDA actually allows that anything under five calories per serving can be listed as calorie-free.